Rex Matheson: Creation and conception

-Casting calls differed from the final press release; early casting class specified that Matheson was to be played by a White actor, with One Tree Hill's Chad Michael Murray and Dollhouse's Enver Gjokaj amongst those auditioning for the part of Rex.
+Casting calls differed from the final press release; early casting class specified that Matheson was to be played by a White actor, with One Tree Hill's Chad Michael Murray and Dollhouse's Enver Gjokaj among those auditioning for the part of Rex.
 Phifer's casting was reported on 14 December 2010, with a BBC press release confirming this announcement on 8 January 2011.

 Davies introduces Rex in Miracle Day to act as a new audience surrogate who initially learn about the disbanded Torchwood Institute, and Torchwood's three-series history, through his investigations, providing an entrance into the new story for new viewers.
 A Harvard University-educated African American, Rex is described by promotional material as "the embodiment of the American dream"; he has been all his life.
 Rex is "destined for success" and it is said that he could become rich in a variety of career paths, yet opted for the CIA because "he believes in justice and will fight for it".
-Rex's charisma is of great use in his line of work: "He can talk his way into anything, then charm his way out, fast".
+Rex's charisma is of great use in his line of work: "He can talk his way into anything, then charm his way out, fast."

 Rex joins Torchwood in Miracle Day a second male hero in the series.
-Shantella Sherman-Wi writes "On first glance, it’s unclear whether the Torchwood franchise can handle two powerful and handsome leading men, but Phifer and Barrowman make it work – and look good in the process."
-Returning lead Jack Harkness and Rex clash initially, however, because as Phifer puts it, they have "different approaches to things" and Rex hasn't "figured him out yet".
+Shantella Sherman-Wi writes: "On first glance, it’s unclear whether the Torchwood franchise can handle two powerful and handsome leading men, but Phifer and Barrowman make it work – and look good in the process."
+Returning lead Jack Harkness and Rex clash initially, however, because as Phifer puts it, they have "different approaches to things" and Rex has not "figured him out yet".
 In part, this owes to Rex's very black and white thinking.
-However, over the course of Miracle Day, Rex will gradually succumb to the morally grey and obtuse thinking which characterises the Torchwood world.
-Rex also comes into conflict with returning Torchwood heroine Gwen Cooper due to them both having strong, outspoken personalities and worldviews.
+However, over the course of Miracle Day, Rex will gradually succumb to the morally grey and obtuse thinking that characterises the Torchwood world.
+Rex also comes into conflict with returning Torchwood heroine Gwen Cooper, due to them both having strong, outspoken personalities and worldviews.
 However, series creator Russell T Davies explains that new supporting heroine Esther will play a key role in the two of them becoming friends.
 Esther is "a very healing force" and "makes everything alright between them" due to her empathetic nature and people skills.